in

 Homemade foods are beneficial because you can manage the quantity of salt, sugar, and fat in your meals.

-Small changes that you must do in your daily cooking habits include:
+Small changes that you must make in your daily cooking habits include:

 • Substitute meats with fresh poultry and fish